doridori/doridori.github.io/_posts/2016-08-16-Android-adb-shell-perms.md

 <div data-gist-id="21ce5f812bd0d9d43d5ff2a3fd28c4b5" data-gist-file="2">2</div>

 We can compare this to a shell command from an installed application.
 Due to quirks with `Runtime.exec()` I found this simplest to do by issuing a slow shell command (`sleep 100`) from an installed app and inspecting from my already open `adb shell`.
-Below as expected, we see a totally differnt PPID tree
+Below as expected, we see a totally different PPID tree

 <div data-gist-id="21ce5f812bd0d9d43d5ff2a3fd28c4b5" data-gist-file="3">3</div>